 What is the situation at your company at this point in time?

 - Have the promised benefits of the new resource planning materialized?

 - Are team leaders, project managers and decision-makers working with better overviews?
 And can they use these as a basis for their decisions?

 - Does everyone succeed in updating the plans on time?

 - In some areas your planning was perhaps too rough

 - In others it may have been unnecessarily detailed

-The task at hand is to reconcile effort and benefit and optimize them.
+The task at hand is to strike a balance between effort and benefit and optimize them.
 This can take several weeks or even months.

-You may also have some technical interfaces realized.
+You could even implement some technical interfaces realized.
 These would enable you to synchronize data regarding capacities and absences automatically from HR systems.
 Or you may automate the interfaces between project planning and team planning.

 Step 6: Introducing and Optimizing Project Planning